mythaxis/mythaxis.github.io/content/issue-31/Nighthawks.md

 “You really mean it?”

 “Hurry up and get moving before I change my mind.”
 Amaya wore a smirk that I had never seen Imogen make before, a strange, comforting smile on a familiar face.

-Amaya stared at Lang for a moment.
-“You should come with me.
-Both of you.”

-“But we’ll weigh you down.
-A fool and a cripple.”
-Something in me almost wanted to laugh.
-“Sounds like a Shakespeare tragedy.”

-“It’s worth trying for,” Amaya said.

-I swallowed.
-“You really mean it?”

-“Hurry up and get moving before I change my mind.”

-I looked down at Lang, who cowered and stared up at us, his eyes welled with tears.
-I reached out.

-Hesitantly, he took my hand.

-When I turned with my arm around him, Amaya wore a smirk that I had never seen Imogen make before, a strange, comforting smile on a familiar face.

 ![Orbit-lrg](images/Orbit.svg)